Emerging markets offer investors some of the best long-term growth opportunities, but the risk and volatility can be high.

 For example, China, India, and Brazil’s stock market capitalizations as a percentage of GDP are all much lower than they were during their period of overvaluation in 2007:

-This compares favorably to the United States stock market, which has much higher price-to-earnings (25) and price-to-book (3.5) despite much lower GDP growth.
+This compares favorably to the United States stock market, which has much higher price-to-earnings (25.5x) and price-to-book (3.4x) despite lower GDP growth.

 Several emerging markets also have higher dividend yields than most companies in the United States.

-And despite those low valuations, over 25% of the market capitalization in emerging markets is in the technology industry, compared to about 20% for the United States and 5% for Europe.
+And despite those low valuations, over 25% of the market capitalization in emerging markets is in the combined technology/communication industry, compared to about 30% for the United States and 10% for Europe.

 Emerging Market Pyramid of Risk